-MARYLAND ALLIANCE FOR JUSTICE REFORM

-Working to end unnecessary incarceration and build strong, safe communities
+MARYLAND ALLIANCE FOR JUSTICE REFORM Working to end unnecessary incarceration and build strong, safe communities

-FROM: Phil Caroom, MAJR Executive Committee

-DATE: January 30, 2018

-Maryland Alliance for Justice Reform (MAJR) supports the Citation Bill -HB 323 / SB 248 -- as a valuable tool for law enforcement:

-- to save officers' time.

-- to reduce unnecessary arrest and detention, and

-- to improve community relations.
+TO: Chair Bobby Zirkin and Senate Judicial Proceedings Committee FROM: Jim Rose and Phil Caroom, MAJR Executive Committee DATE: February 12, 2019 Maryland Alliance for Justice Reform (MAJR) supports the Citation Bill-SB 341/HB 280 as a valuable tool for law enforcement: - to save officers' time, - to reduce unnecessary arrest and detention, and - to improve community relations.

-As amended with law enforcement support and passed overwhelmingly by the House in 2017, HB 323 permits but does not require police officers to issue a citation for any simple possession of drugs charge when a person is not also subject to arrest for any felony, other offense involving serious injury or immediate health risk, or open warrant.
+As amended with law enforcement support and passed overwhelmingly by the House in 2017, SB 341 permits but does not require police officers to issue a citation for any simple possession of drugs charge and other minor misdemeanors when a person is not also subject to arrest for any felony, other offense involving serious injury or immediate health risk, or open warrant.
 Thus, the Citations Bill preserves officers' discretion to arrest when necessary to ensure public safety, to confirm a suspect's identification, and to process other open warrants and more serious charges.
 This bill further expands officers' citations options as begun by SB 422 (2012) that permitted use for misdemeanors with maximum penalties of 90 days or less, and marijuana possession.
 Justice Reinvestment research in Maryland, importantly, suggests that drug-treatment is more effective and less costly when it is community-based, rather than provided to individuals during incarceration.
 (See excerpt of JRCC final report on the next page of this testimony.)
 The Governor's Office for Crime Control and Prevention (GOCCP) tracked citation use since 2012 and found a surge in use by Maryland's three largest counties in the first years.
 Statewide in 2015 approximately 56% of all citations were issued for possession of marijuana or paraphernalia.
 But, after notoriety of the law faded and marijuana decriminalization passed, police use of citations dropped in all but one county: In Anne Arundel County, the effective use of citation increased each year to the point that, in 2015, one of every three District Court criminal charges was filed by citation.
-See GOCCP 2016 report and Dist.Ct. statistics.
+See GOCCP 2016 report and District Court statistics.
 (Also, see chart on statewide usage on next page of this testimony.)
 Citations could be used even more effectively.
 MAJR has investigated these citations trends, inquiring with administrators who supervise police training academies in Anne Arundel and elsewhere in Maryland.
 In Anne Arundel's Police Training Academy, it is reported, exercises and role-play to demonstrate appropriate use of citations are included repeatedly in different parts of the regular curriculum.
 However, the Maryland Police and Correctional Training Commission (PCTC) that coordinates other police academies around the state does not report that citations are similarly included in other jurisdictions' training.

-Honorary Chairs Robert Ehrlich

-Former Governor

-Stuart O. Simms Former Secretary DPSCS

-Executive Committee

-Adrian Bishop Stony Run Friends

-Diamonte Brown BCPS teacher

-Philip Caroom Retired Judge

-Candy Clark Unitarian Universalist

-Vince Greco

-Maryland C.U.R.E.

-Out for Justice

-JCI Prison Scholars Program

-Extra-Legalese Group, Inc.

-Lea Green Maryland C.U.R.E.
+For all these reasons, MAJR urges adoption of SB 341/HB 280 to expand the permitted scope of misdemeanors for which citations may be used, when police officers find it safe and appropriate to do so.
+NOTE: Phil Caroom joins this testimony on behalf of the Maryland Alliance for Justice Reform executive committee and not on behalf of the Maryland Judiciary.
+Honorary Chairs Robert Ehrlich Former Governor Stuart O. Simms Former Secretary DPSCS Executive Committee Diamonte Brown BCPS teacher Philip Caroom Retired Judge Charles Chappell Former inmate; former Manager for Correctional Enterprises at JCI Candy Clark Unitarian Universalist Vince Greco Maryland C.U.R.E.
+Out for Justice JCI Prison Scholars Extra-Legalese Group, Inc. Lea Green Maryland C.U.R.E.

 Jerry Mclaurin People for Change Coalition

-Bob Rhudy

-Past Director of Mediation,

-Court of Special Appeals
+Bob Rhudy Past Director of Mediation, Court of Special Appeals

 Jim Rose Patapsco Friends